 With this in mind, innovation can feel like a tremendous risk, which contributes to a lack of business owners practicing this leadership style.
 For example, studies by Brene Brown show, “Not enough people are taking smart risks or sharing bold ideas to meet changing demands.”

 Nevertheless, humanity craves brave leaders.
-But, how do entrepreneurs successfully pull off innovation without losing it all?
+But, how do entrepreneurs successfully pull off effective innovation without losing it all?
 Below, learn how to create a proactive, well-formulated plan that guides companies through periods of growth and change.

 Step 1: Revisit Your Purpose